Explore the hidden beaches of Crete

 Staying at Tonia's Cottage puts you in the perfect spot to discover these hidden gems — just don’t forget to bring your sense of adventure and some comfy shoes!

-Tonia
+Tonia ❤️

-Looking to Book Tonia’s Cottage?
-Discover Nearby Beaches Worth Visiting
+Looking to book Tonia’s Cottage?
+Discover nearby beaches worth visiting

 If you're staying at Tonia's Cottage, you're in the perfect spot to explore not only the hidden beaches of Crete but also some wonderful, easily accessible beaches close by.
 While these spots are more popular, they still offer a great opportunity to enjoy Crete’s beauty without venturing too far from your home base.

 Just 7 km east of Heraklion, Karteros Beach offers a long, sandy stretch and shallow waters perfect for a relaxing swim.
 It's a popular spot, especially the "Florida" section, but still less crowded than some of the island's bigger beaches.
 It’s a great choice for those looking for easy access and a peaceful beach experience.
-Read more about Karteros Beach here.
+Read more about

 📍 Google Maps location

-Gouves Beach – Relax by the Calm Waters
+Gouves beach – relax by the calm waters

 Located 18 km east of Heraklion, Gouves Beach is a well-organized beach with sunbeds, umbrellas, and plenty of cafes and restaurants along the coast.
 The beach is ideal for families and those looking for a more structured beach day with calm, shallow waters perfect for swimming.
-If you’re looking for a great spot to enjoy coffee with a view of the sea, be sure to check out Island Restaurant Gouves.
-Read more about Gouves Beach here.
+If you’re looking for a great spot to enjoy coffee with a view of the sea, be sure to check out

 📍 Google Maps location

-Agiofarago Beach and Gorge
+Agiofarago beach and gorge

-About 80 km south of Heraklion lies Agiofarago Beach, a secluded paradise tucked at the end of the Agiofarago Gorge, which literally means Gorge of the Saints.
-To get there, you can either hike through the gorge (about 30 minutes) or catch a boat from nearby villages like Matala or Agia Galini.
-The hike is worth every step, surrounded by towering cliffs and the peaceful sounds of nature.
+About 80 km south of Heraklion is Agiofarago Beach, a quiet and hidden spot at the end of the Agiofarago Gorge, which means “Gorge of the Saints.”
+You can reach it by hiking through the gorge for about 30 minutes or by taking a boat from nearby villages like Matala or Agia Galini.
+The walk is beautiful, with tall cliffs and the calming sounds of nature all around.

 📍 Google Maps location

-Listis Beach
+Listis beach

 Read more about Listis beach.